EA4MP/EA4MP/README.md

 Among them, article (d) publishes the largest known dataset of malicious packets, which already includes more than 5,000+ malicious packets, and you can easily access them.

 About benign packages:
 You can randomly download benign packages from pypi, and as a rule, we make packages that have been hosted for more than 90 days and have more than 1,000 downloads benign.
-The number of downloads and hosting duration can be easily retrieved from the package's json file, which we've posted in a.py file
+The number of downloads and hosting duration can be easily retrieved from 'https://pypi.org/pypi/{package_name}/json', which we've posted in the get_meta_information.py file

 (2) A word embedding model based on the fasttext model.